 UCF Global organizes an array of cultural activities for you!
 They are scheduled at various times of each term.
 You will be are notified through your knights email and on social media about each upcoming activity.
 You can participate in:

 - Extra Help Lab

 - Cultural Exchange Club

 - Soccer Club

-- Conversation Partner
+- Conversation groups

-Program

 - Community guest speakers

 - Field trips

 - Program-wide picnics

 - Sports events

-- UCF Recreation and Wellness Center
+- Recreation activities

-- UCF Student Clubs

 "Like" and "Follow" our social media pages for up-to-date information, upcoming events and activities at